drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scds.rst

     - Scds_ expects counts to be in the cellranger output format (directory containing ``barcodes.tsv``, ``genes.tsv`` and ``matrix.mtx`` **or** ``barcodes.tsv.gz``, ``features.tsv.gz`` and ``matrix.mtx.gz``)

-	  - If you don't have your data in this format, you can run scds_ manually in python and load the data in using a method of your choosing.
+	  - If you don't have your data in this format, you can run scds_ manually in R and load the data in using a method of your choosing.

   - Output directory (``$SCDS_OUTDIR``)